CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 The resulting list is a lot of greetings, indicating that "lol" probably has more of a phatic function than a semantic one.

-If you are really interested in this type of analysis, see the "common_contexts" function in the [NLTK book](https://www.nltk.org/book/) or in the [NLTK docs])https://www.nltk.org/).
+If you are really interested in this type of analysis, see the "common_contexts" function in the [NLTK book](https://www.nltk.org/book/) or in the [NLTK docs](https://www.nltk.org/).

 #### Positioning Words

-In many ways, concordance and similar are heightened word searches that tell us something about what is happening near the target words.
+In many ways, the concordance and similar functions are heightened word searches that tell us something about what is happening near the target words.
 Another metric we can use is to visualize where the words appear in the text.
-In the case of Moby Dick, we want to compare where "whale" and "monster" appear throughout the text.
+In the case of Moby Dick, we want to compare where "whale" and "monster" appear.
 In this case, the text is functioning as a list of words, and will make a mark where each word appears, offset from the first word.
 We will *pass* this *function* a *list* of *strings* to plot.
 This will likely help us develop a visual of the story - where the whale goes from being a whale to being a monster to being a whale again.
 In the next cell, type:

 `text1.dispersion_plot(["whale", "monster"])`